lucasgdb/useful-dev-tools/commands.md

 `history` | Display or manipulate the history list `less <filename>` | Show files in some page
-`locate <filename>` | Show the directory where the file is located `lsblk` | lists information about all available or the specified block devices `man <comman_name>` | Display user mannual of the command `mkdir new_directory_name` | The user running this command must have suitable rights over the parent directory to create a directory or they will receive an error.
+`locate <filename>` | Show the directory where the file is located `ls –option directory_name` | The output will be the listing of the directory contents.
+`lsblk` | lists information about all available or the specified block devices `man <comman_name>` | Display user mannual of the command `mkdir new_directory_name` | The user running this command must have suitable rights over the parent directory to create a directory or they will receive an error.